feynon/carlosbecker.com/content/post/2015-05-15-selenium-grid-docker-compose.md

 ## Try it out

-In order to make it easier for you guys to put all this to work (save you a bunch of copy-and-paste combos), I created a simple set of shell scripts that can easily put a selenium grid up and running.
+In order to make it easier for you folks to put all this to work (save you a bunch of copy-and-paste combos), I created a simple set of shell scripts that can easily put a selenium grid up and running.